Puzzlepart/bestillingsportalen/Deployment-guide.md

 - `createSelfSignedCert` - Specifies whether to create a self-signed certificate as part of the deployment.
 If set to true, a self-signed cert will be created through the Azure CLI with the name specified in the 'certName' parameter.

-- `certName` - Name for the self-signed certificate e.g. 'bestillingsportalen-cert'.
+- `certName` - Name for the self-signed certificate e.g. 'cert-bestillingsportalen'.
 If you are creating your own certificate, this parameter is still mandatory and should match the name of your certificate.

 - `certValidityDays` - Number of days that the certificate is valid for (if 'createSelfSignedCert' is set to true).
 The default is 365 days.